Robert Gordon University2015 League Table Ranking 54

 - A community Health Centre and a new Nursery are on the Garthdee campus and both facilities are open to students and staff.

-- Discover more about Robert Gordon University’s commitment to the substantial development of the campus through its Masterplan.
+- Discover more about the university’s commitment to the substantial development of the campus through its Masterplan.

 - The buoyant economy in Aberdeen allows students to enjoy a vibrant part-time jobs market in all sectors.